The best of Indian military writing

 about his state, Manipur.

-Marching on: Maj Priya Jinghan.
+Marching on: Maj.
+Priya Jinghan.
 An account of the first

 ever lady officer cadet (`lady cadet no 1’) at the OTA and her subsequent